EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/liquid-ajax-cart-processing.md

 <p class="lead" markdown="1">
-A boolean read-only property of the [`liquidAjaxCart`](/v2/liquid-ajax-cart/) object, which is `true` there is a Shopify Cart API Ajax request in progress.
+A boolean read-only property of the [`liquidAjaxCart`](/v2/liquid-ajax-cart/) object, which is `true` when there is a Shopify Cart API Ajax request in progress.
 </p>

 ## How it works